pymc-devs/pymcon_web_series_website/content/codeofconduct.md

 You can make a personal or anonymous report through any of the following channels:

-Email: Send a message to any or all Diversity Chairs, who can be reached at oriol.abril.pla@gmail.com and andorra.alexandre@gmail.com.
-Event organizers will respond promptly.
-Slack: Join the PyMCon Slack and contact the Diversity Chairs, Oriol Abril-Pla or Alex Andorra.
-Online Form: A variant of the NumFOCUS Code of Conduct Report is available for PyMCon here (your name and contact information are not required).
-During PyMCon, we recommend contacting via email or Slack so we can take immediate action if necessary.
-In addition to contacting directly the Diversity committee, we also encourage you to make a report using our reporting form.
+Email: Send a message to pymconference@gmail.com address Online Form: The NumFocus Code of Conduct reporting form is available. https://numfocus.org/code-of-conduct

 To file a report anonymously please use the online form